aisong1/ChatServerJS/README.md

 # Reflection.

 I dove into this project having just finished an online course on JavaScript.
 In light of the ongoing global pandemic, I wanted to build an application that emphasized communication between two parties.
-Creating a chat server taught me more about JS and a ton about WebSockets.
+Creating a chat server taught me more about JS and a ton about WebSockets and their implementation.
 It also acted as a refresher for Heroku and version control.